RooRoo6080/secure-bootloader/README.md

 move_and_decrypt()	Moves data from an origin to a destination while performing AES decryption in 1KB chunks

-move_firmware()		Moves a specified number of KB of data from an origin address to a destination address in flash memory
+move_flash()		Moves a specified number of KB of data from an origin address to a destination address in flash memory

 erase_partition()	Erases a specified number of flash pages starting from a given memory address